byoseph3/temp_repo_cs3210/instructions/lab1.md

 Once you have the memory passed to the kernel, your job within the kernel is make it aware of the amount and location of physical memory, and to enable the kernel to use that physical memory from its `kalloc` function.
-After you have completed this lab the kernel should be able to allocate all non-statically allocated physical pages from the `kalloc` function, and `kalloc` should never return a physical page that isn't present on the system.
+For simplicity, we will only require you to change how the kernel handles extended memory (ram available at physical addresses above the BIOs).
+After you have completed this lab the kernel should be able to allocate all non-statically allocated physical pages present in extended memory from the `kalloc` function, and `kalloc` should never return a physical page that isn't present on the system.

 We encourage you to familiarize yourself with the kernel's `kinit` functions, and physical memory allocation functions, as they will likely be useful in